BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ### Method Hiding (new keyword)

-- **When:** Use when you want to define a new method in a derived class with the same name as in the base class, but do not want to override the base method.
+- Use when you want to define a new method in a derived class with the same name as in the base class, but do not want to override the base method.
-- **Why:** Useful when you want to change the behavior for the derived class, but still allow the base class method to exist and be called via a base reference.
+- Useful when you want to change the behavior for the derived class, but still allow the base class method to exist and be called via a base reference.
 - **How:** Use `new` in the derived class to hide a base class method.

 ```csharp